You may be able to come to live permanently in the UK as a ‘returning resident’ if you were previously settled here.

-- been away for more than 2 years
+If you were away for less than 2 years

-- have been settled in the UK before you last left
+- had indefinite leave to remain in the UK when you last left

-If you’ve been away for more than 2 years
+If you were away for more than 2 years (Returning Resident visa)

 You must provide enough evidence to show: